3 Cool Ways to Make Cold Brew Homemade Iced CoffeeRead more

 There are easy ways to craft this kind of coffee drink at home — without an espresso machine to steam the milk.
 Use a milk frother or try this DIY tip: Shake your favorite type of milk in a jam jar until it’s frothy.
 Remove the lid and microwave until it’s hot.
 With this easy method, there is warm milk for the coffee drink and foam to top it off.

 A latte is the shortened version of the Italian name caffelatte, which translates to “milk coffee.”
 The origin of the term dates back to 1867, when English writer W.D.
 Howells detailed his travels in an essay titled “Italian Journeys.”
 The coffee drink earned its moniker because it’s mostly milk — two parts milk to one part espresso.

 While those in Spanish-speaking countries order café con leche or latte, it was the Americans who made the latte their drink of choice.
 While most order brewed coffee, either black or with dairy milk, many people love their lattes.
 And when you order a latte, you get the benefits of nine essential nutrients milk provides, including 8 grams of high-quality protein, for every 8 ounces of dairy milk you add to your latte.
-For a seasonal twist on this favorite, try out this pumpkin spice latte recipe.

 Read more: Spicy Latte Coffee Drink Recipe

 The cappuccino is an Italian coffee drink, and the name is derived from the word for hood in Italian.
 Legend has it that the first cappuccino was crafted by Friar Marco d'Aviano, a Capuchin monk — who added milk to the bitter coffee Ottoman Turks left behind after a 1683 defeat in Vienna.
 The name is a nod to the color of the dark hoods the order of monks wore.
 This fashionable coffee drink is now enjoyed by many Americanos at home.